 Related Post: Read the truth about marketing companies like SubmitHub.

 There are also a lot of free ways to get fans, but of course, this method is way slower, time-consuming, and possibly annoying to the people you'll be reaching out to.

-Free methods include reaching out to your friends and family and getting them to spread the word, reaching out to strangers on social media, blogs, and forums in hope that they will give you a chance, and securing gigs or competitions in order to perform in front a new audience.
+Free methods include reaching out to your friends and family and getting them to spread the word, reaching out to strangers on social media, blogs, and forums in the hope that they will give you a chance, and securing gigs or competitions to perform in front a new audience.

-A large key to building a fanbase is to consistently get people into your fanbase as new fans.
+A significant key to building a fanbase is to get people into your fanbase as new fans consistently.
 A lot of people think that the process is done once you get to these new fans, but there is way more to it when it comes to cultivating the type of relationship that will grow your fanbase into a really great community of people.

 Related Post: How To Get People Wanting To Hear Your Music